fredrkl/open-telemetry-demo/README.md

 reduce the number of moving components to get metrics into Prometheus.
 The downside is that the applications have direct integration to Prometheus.

+## Loki versions

+The first version of Loki is the 1.14.0 where it is installed as a singleBinary mode.

 ## Local K8s cluster

 ```bash